New Gas Appliance Installation

 • Confirmation that the business will notify the Local Authority Building Control of any relevant works and when you’ll receive your certificate (if applicable).

-• Details of any subcontractors used (including Gas Safe registration number).
+• Details of any subcontractors used (including their Gas Safe registration number).

-• After sales services such as warranties on appliances, materials and workmanship.
+• After sales services such as warranties on appliances, materials and workmanship on necessary remedial work.
 This includes arrangements to correct any defective work or damage to the property.

 Before your engineer starts work at your property, it’s crucial to check they’ve got a valid Gas Safe ID card showing they’re appropriately qualified to carry out the work.